euisuny/best-of-popl/vop-04-barendregt/summaries/liyao.md

 Section 4

-The syntax of a logic is presented as an elementary language language of terms (atoms and applications of function symbols) and a first-order language of formulas (relations on terms, connectives, quantification on values (for predicate logic)).
+The syntax of a logic is presented as an elementary language of terms (atoms and applications of function symbols) and a first-order language of formulas (relations on terms, connectives, quantification on values (for predicate logic)).